JoseLu-Dev/Smart-Workout-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Backend API rest to manage and store users data of [Smart Workout](https://github.com/joselu-dev/Smart-Workout-API) app
+Backend API rest to manage and store data of [Smart Workout](https://github.com/JoseLu-Dev/Smart-Workout) app

 ### Built With